vin89423/wget-remote-downloader/README.md

 # Wget Remote Downloader
 Home server is a common device nowadays, some of the NAS also contain manageable Linux system.
 I have a home server too, I use it as a 24x7 router.
 I think that to do more things, so i build this remote download.
 Linux wget is a simple & fast download too. what i need to do is build a web interface for me to access anywhere without ssh.

+* The downloaded is file based, no database required.

 ## Screenshot
 1. This is how the application look like.
 ![Alt](https://raw.githubusercontent.com/vin89423/wget-remote-downloader/master/sample-img/download_list.png)